 An AC high potential test on the stator windings, space heaters, and stator RTDs.
 During testing of the stator windings, each phase shall be tested separately when possible with the other phases and RTDs grounded.
 Leakage current in each phase, ambient temperature, and humidity shall be documented.
 The end windings shall be observed during the test where access is practical.
 After reaching the test voltage level, the voltage and current shall remain stable (without rapid fluctuations) for the duration of the test.
 If an abnormality in the test occurs without an obvious failure, the vendor and purchaser shall jointly decide whether additional testing, inspection or repairs are required to demonstrate acceptable results.

-An insulation resistance test by megohmmeter and polarization index per IEEE 43.
+An insulation resistance test by megohmmeter and polarization index per IEEE 43 or IEC 60034-27-4.
 The insulation resistance measurement and polarization index shall be performed in accordance with Table 7 and on each phase separately when possible.
 (The polarization index is the ratio of the 10-minute resistance value to the 1-minute resistance value.)
 The minimum acceptable value for the stator winding polarization index is 2.
 The stator winding polarization index values shall be determined both before and after the high-potential test of the stator winding.

 If the 1-minute insulation resistance is above 100 G, the calculated polarization index may not be meaningful.
 In such cases, the polarization index may be disregarded as a measure of winding condition and the minimum acceptable value of 2 may not apply.